 Since the founding of the Naval War College in 1884, the study of naval history has been an integral part of the College's mission to educate and to develop future leaders by building their analytical abilities and strategic perspectives and enhancing their capacity to advise senior leaders and policymakers.
 Complementing the work of other research centers within the Naval War College, the Hattendorf Historical Center (HHC) within the College of Leadership and Ethics is a place of original research in maritime and naval history that develops new historical insights in support of the College's mission and its national and international outreach.

-The HHC educates future leaders by operating the Graduate Certificate in Maritime History, teaching in the Electives Program, and organizing lectures and conferences on naval and maritime historical topics relevant to today's Navy.
-HHC faculty members publish advanced research on maritime and naval history from the age of sail to the present.
+The HHC educates future leaders by overseeing the graduate certificate in Maritime History, teaching in the electives program, and organizing lectures and conferences on naval and maritime historical topics relevant to today's Navy.
+HHC faculty members publish advanced research on maritime and naval history from the Age of Sail to the present.

 Maritime history is about more than just the past; for the HHC it is also a lens through which to view the present and the future.
 Our product is the processing of the experience of the past.
-As such, what we deliver and facilitate is of value to the U.S. Navy as a source of reflection and comparison to help as policy is made and operations are planned.
+As such, what we deliver and facilitate is of value to the U.S. Navy as a source of ref lection and comparison to help as policy is made and operations are planned.
 Knowing what happened explains the present and raises critical questions and insights about what remains the same and what is different for the future.
-Moreover, by contributing to the seamindedness of the American public, we aim to assure the Navy of a more sympathetic hearing as it develops its plans and requirements.